TypeStrong/ts-loader/README.md

 }
 ```

-It would produce output like this:
+It would produce that said:

 ```
 Does not compute.... code: 2307,severity: error,content: Cannot find module 'components/myComponent2'.,file: /.test/errorFormatter/app.ts,line: 2,character: 31
 ```

+And the bit after "Does not compute.... " would be red.

 #### compilerOptions *(object) (default={})*